SAP-samples/teched2021-DAT161/exercises/ex1/README.md

 6. Now ***Save*** your Pipeline, verify the validation results and - if okay - run the Pipeline by clicking on the ***Play*** symbol in the menue bar.<br><br>
 ![](/exercises/ex1/images/ex1-028b.JPG)<br><br>

 	In this case the validation shows two warnings that can be ignored.
 The topic about the missing resources is optional if you want to define specific resources to a graph with a minimum and maximum number of CPU + memory the graph is allowed to use.
-More information can be found here: https://help.sap.com/viewer/1c1341f6911f4da5a35b191b40b426c8/Cloud/en-US/b0a5a31101304ef6be7ce3708aadceea.html?q=resources
+	More information can be found here: https://help.sap.com/viewer/1c1341f6911f4da5a35b191b40b426c8/Cloud/en-US/b0a5a31101304ef6be7ce3708aadceea.html?q=resources <br>

 7. Once the Pipeline has the status ***running***, click on the ***Wiretap*** operator and then click its ***Open UI*** icon.<br><br>